Learn what the

 Q: What worldview does the curriculum take?

-Q: On what grade level should I start my child?
+Q: On what level should I start my child in language arts and literature?

 Q: Does the religious content in this curriculum prevent me from getting the curriculum paid for by programs like My Tech High?

 A: Yes.
 Most of the curriculum contains religious content.
-For example, the Grade 3 course has over 120 references to God and the Bible.
 We have made the curriculum as inexpensive as possible to make it more feasible for families to use faith-based materials.
-If you feel faith-based curriculum is important, we urge you to have faith, and God will show you a way to be able to teach your children with curriculum that has Him at the foundation.

 Q: Can you release a secular version of the curriculum so we can get it for free?